OrianaVenture/VentureValheim/Progression/README.md

 ### Client-Side Only?

 If you do not install this mod on the server then any player can change the configurations however they please.
-Raids will not be selected correctly when using private keys.

 ## Changelog

+### 0.1.2

+* Added check to ensure player events key is not added multiple times after restart (part of corruption issue)

 ### 0.1.1